moogacs/docs.buf.build/docs/reference/inputs.md

 ### file

 A local proto file.
 The path can be either relative or absolute, similar to the [dir](#dir) input.
-This is a special input that will use the file and its imports as the input to `buf` commands.
+This is a special input that uses the file and its imports as the input to `buf` commands.
-If a local [configuration](configuration/overview.md) file is found, dependencies specified will be used to resolve file imports first, followed by the local filesystem.
-If there is no local configuration, the local filesystem will be used to resolve file imports.
+If a local [configuration](configuration/overview.md) file is found, dependencies specified are used to resolve file imports first, followed by the local filesystem.
+If there is no local configuration, the local filesystem is used to resolve file imports.

 - The `include_package_files` option can used to include all other files in the package for the specified proto file.
   This is set to `false` by default.

 Examples:

-- `buf build path/to/my/file.proto` will compile an [image](reference/images.md) based on the file and its imports.
+- `buf build path/to/my/file.proto` compiles an [image](reference/images.md) based on the file and its imports.
 - An absolute path, `/absolute/path/to/my/file.proto` can also be accepted.
-- `buf build path/to/my/file.proto#include_package_files=true` will compile an [image](reference/images.md) for the file and the files in the package and their imports.
+- `buf build path/to/my/file.proto#include_package_files=true` compiles an [image](reference/images.md) for the file and the files in the package and their imports.
 - `buf build path/to/my/file.proto#include_package_files=false` is equivalent to the default behavior.

 ### Symlinks

-Note that symlinks are supported for `dir` and `file` inputs only, while `git`, `tar`, and `zip` Inputs will ignore all symlinks.
+Note that symlinks are supported for `dir` and `file` inputs only, while `git`, `tar`, and `zip` Inputs ignore all symlinks.

 ## Image Formats